BPMN-sw-evol/SOFIS/README.md

 ## Description

-**STACK_QUERY** is a program that allows you to retrieve issues from StackOverflow based on a specified search topic as of 14/01/2014.
+**SOFIS** is a program that allows you to retrieve issues from StackOverflow based on a specified search topic as of 14/01/2014.
 Two versions are available:

-- **STACK_QUERY_CSV**: This version generates a CSV file with the obtained results.
+- **SOFIS_CSV**: This version generates a CSV file with the obtained results.
-- **STACK_QUERY_DB**: This version uses a PostgreSQL database to store the obtained results.
+- **SOFIS_DB**: This version uses a PostgreSQL database to store the obtained results.

 ## API